 So how do I go about organizing THIS???

-Well, first I make piles.
-You can see below I organize my season, books needing rotated, new books and then board books.
+Make book piles.
+You can see below I organize my piles by seasons, books needing rotated, new books and then board books.